 Following decimation of the Imagawa clan, Yukitsuna served Tokugawa Ieyasu.
 However, in 1574, he fought against members of the Takeda clan at the First Siege of Takatenjin Castle, but later surrendered.
 At the time, Toyotomi Hideyoshi served as a retainer of Oda Nobunaga and as lord of Nagahama Castle.
 Hideyoshi invited Yukitsuna to become one of his retainers.
 In 1575, Yukitsuna led a troop of 100 soldiers in front of Hideyoshi at the Battle of Nagashino.

-Between 1582 (the year of the coup d’etat against Nobunaga known as the Honnō Temple Incident) and 1583 (the year of the Battle of Shizugatake), Hideyoshi awarded him territory totaling 3,000 koku in Tanba, Kawachi, and Ise provinces.
+Between 1582 (the year of the coup d’état against Nobunaga known as the Honnō Temple Incident) and 1583 (the year of the Battle of Shizugatake), Hideyoshi awarded him territory totaling 3,000 koku in Tanba, Kawachi, and Ise provinces.
 He may have been awarded the territory in Tanba owing to his work to utilize tributaries of the Yodo River to send materials downstream to aid in the construction of Ōsaka Castle.
-In the spring of 1587, he deployed as the leader of a unit of 150 soldiers under his direct command to serve in the front on the Kyūshū Expedition.
-As noted in a letter to seventeen of the members of the unit, Hideyoshi conferred upon Yukitsuna the titles of Junior First Rank (Lower) and Governor of Iwami, and increased his fief from 3,000 koku to 6,000 koku for his exceptional contributions.
+In the spring of 1587, he deployed as the leader of a battalion of 150 soldiers under his direct command to serve on the front in the Kyūshū Expedition.
+As noted in a letter to seventeen of the members of the battalion, Hideyoshi conferred upon Yukitsuna the titles of Junior First Rank (Lower) and Governor of Iwami, and increased his fief from 3,000 koku to 6,000 koku for his exceptional contributions.